samdoiron/WhoAmI/README.md

 ### I cloned the repo but the code doesn't work!

-The code users AJAX, so it needs to be run from a server.
+The website uses AJAX, so it needs to be run from a server.
 If it still does not work, file an issue.

 ### None of my squares are red